UPES Dehradun BA Admissions 2026

 QA and reasoning questions take time, so make sure to allocate more time to this section as compared to GK.

 Use the elimination method if you are not confident of the answer.
-Try to eliminate the obvious wrong options beforehand so that you’re only left with a couple of potentially correct options.
+Try to eliminate the obviously wrong options beforehand so that you’re only left with a couple of potentially correct options.
 Using this method will help you zero in on the correct answer.

 If you are unsure and aren’t able to eliminate the wrong options or the question itself is totally unfamiliar, then it’s better to leave the question blank.
-Do not do random guesswork as it may lead to negative marking.
+Do not do random guesswork, as it may lead to negative marking.

 Q. No. | Answer Key | Chapter | Difficulty Level |